datanav/docs/technical/superoffice-wix.rst

 SuperOffice Product to Wix Inventory
 ------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Product and a Wix Inventory must be established.
+Every SuperOffice Product will be synchronized with a Wix Inventory.

+If a matching Wix Inventory already exists, the SuperOffice Product will be merged with the existing one.
+If no matching Wix Inventory is found, a new Wix Inventory will be created.

 A SuperOffice Product will merge with a Wix Inventory if one of the following property combinations match: